|

 Zucchini Cakes

 They start with shredded zucchini.
-You squeeze it in a towel to remove as much liquid as you can from the zucchini.
+You squeeze it in a towel to remove as much liquid as possible from the zucchini.
 I use a flour sack towel.
 Next is combining the zucchini with bread crumbs, 4 Italian cheese blend, garlic, and an egg.
-Then shape into patties and cook in olive oil until golden brown on both sides.
+Then, shape into patties and cook in olive oil until golden brown on both sides.

 • ZUCCHINI